timmcginley/41936/Assignments/B.md

 * Fire egress

 #### Two vertical section of the entire building including basement:
-1:200 or appropriate
+1:200 or appropriate either North South or West East.
-* Coloured code functions (office, shaft, lift, fire egress etc.)&nbsp;in the building (by hand is okay)
+* Coloured code functions (office, shaft, lift, fire egress etc.) in the building (by hand is okay)
 * Indication of horizontal stabilizing and vertical load-bearing elements
 * Routing (indicative) of heating, cooling, ventilation, hot and cold water, waste water, and sprinkler if needed.
 Also include electricity/IT/cabling
 * Location and sizes of main technical rooms and shafts
+* Footprint, showing also the layout of structural components at foundation level
+* Show interactions between structure and geotechnical.

+#### Basement plan
+1:200
+* Footprint, showing also the layout of structural components at foundation level
+* Soil profile

 #### Minimum one 3D view
 Isometric or perspective view
 * At least one view from the camera position, ideally from a pedestrian point&nbsp;

+#### Dashboard (printed)
+* MAT: The main numbers for the LCA summarised for the differernt options.
+* PM: Performance against the Beats (estimated or calculated)
+* PM: Performance against the KPIs
+* PM: Selected IT tools for simulation/analysis and BIM-modelling, present a process-map, WBS (Work breakdown structure) overview
+* PM: Client requirements coordinated with the system engineering process.

-#### Any other relevant drawings/sketches:
+#### Other relevant drawings/sketches:
-* Sketch of any specific and important subject's point of view
-* A structural detail dealing with some important connection
-* Schematics of ventilation, heating, cooling, hot and cold water, wastewater, and sprinkler if needed.

-### Required subject information
-**These must include the following disciplinary information...**

-#### Architecture
-* Section,
-* 3d view,
-* Ground floor plan,
-* Office plan

-this should include 2 options...

-#### Structure

-* Plan sketch of horizontal stabilising elements.
+* STR: Plan sketch of horizontal stabilising elements.
-* Plan sketch of vertical loaded elements.
+* STR: Plan sketch of vertical loaded elements.
-* Sketch of any specific and important special structure.
+* STR: Sketch of any specific and important special structure.
-* A structural detail dealing with some important connection.
+* STR: A structural detail dealing with some important connection

-#### MEP
-* Schematics of heating, ventilation, cooling, hot and cold water, drainage
+* MEP: Schematics of ventilation, heating, cooling, hot and cold water, wastewater, and sprinkler if not possible to show in main section.
-* Floor section of supply system (mainly ventilation)
-* Location and sizes of technical rooms and shafts
-* The main numbers for the LCA summarised.

-#### Geo
-* Soil profile,
-* Footprint, showing also the layout of structural components at foundation level
-* Section N-S, including interactions with structure
-* Section E-W

-#### Fire - [Move to Architecture]
-* Placement of the building showing the access of the fire brigade
-* Describe your evacuation strategy showing the building
-* What part of your building is performance based?
+* FIRE: What part of your building is performance based?
 What will follow the prescriptive codes?

 #### PM / ICT
-* Selected IT tools for simulation/analysis and BIM-modelling, present a process-map, WBS (Work breakdown structure) overview
 * Coordinated schedule of activities for the entire team in the 13-week period
-* Allocated space for building services and structural elements, location of shafts and routing of building services elements.
-Explain integration of building services as well as structural and architectural elements.
-* Client requirements coordinated with the system engineering process.

 ## B2 Client Report